chalatz/excursions/index.md

 {:.centered}
 Let our shore excursion specialists, professional tour-drivers and licensed tour-guides help you experience a dream shore tour.

 We are dedicated to providing custom-tailored shore excursions for cruise ship passengers docking at Rhodes cruise port.
-You can choose from a number of our shore tours where we will take you to the best historic and cultural spots and the best Rhodes destinations.
-You can explore Rhodes town highlights and Lindos.
+You can choose from a number of our shore tours where we will take you to the best Rhodes destinations (historic and cultural spots).
+You can explore Rhodes town highlights and Lindos on your own pace.
 We can also suggest a lot of “things to do and see in Rhodes” so you can cover as many sights as possible during your short visit, having one of the best shore excursions in the Greek islands.

 We are independent cruise excursions providers; you can add or delete pieces of the itinerary as you wish.
 Individuals will be driven in Mercedes Sedan Cars and groups can be accommodated in Minibuses and Coaches.

-Below are some of the cruise lines that do cruise excursions in the Mediterranean sea and go to the Greek islands: Celebrity Cruises, Carnival Cruise Lines, Royal Caribbean International, Holland America Line, Norwegian Cruise Line, Crystal Cruises, Azamara, Oceania Cruises, Disney Cruise Line, Silversea Cruises, Seabourn Cruise Line, Regent Seven Seas Cruises, MSC Cruises.
-They all dock at Rhodes cruise port where we can pick you up.
+Our shore excursions are the best introduction to Rhodes for first time visitors (cruisers and travelers).
+Many cruise lines do cruise excursions in the Mediterranean Sea and go to the Greek islands, they all dock at Rhodes cruise port where we can pick you up.
 Our shore excursions services are, of course, available for guests staying on the island.
 Our goal is to provide you with a high level of quality and service that will allow you to relax and enjoy your visit to Rhodes.

 {:.centered}
 **This is the most efficient and most interesting way to see our beautiful island.
 You will be glad you booked with us!**